-- The one and only responsibility of a view to render the domain data.
+- The one and only responsibility of a view is to render the domain data or business data.

-It contains the control flow logic.
+The Controller is the component that contains the control flow logic.
 It is the one that will interact with both models and views to control the flow of application execution.
-The controller is the component in MVC Design Pattern which will handle the incoming HTTP Request.
+The controller is the component in MVC Design Pattern that will handle the incoming HTTP Request.
 Based on the user actions, the respective controller will work with the model and view and then sends the response back to the user who initially made the request.
 In our example, when the client issued a request to the following URL

 Then that request is going to be mapped to the Details action method of the Student Controller.
 Following is the code of our Controller class with the Details action method.